Admission criteria

 UAC assesses all qualifications using procedures and guidelines agreed to by UAC’s participating institutions.
 UAC may need to change details as entered by you in your application.
 These changes may be due to an error or omission in your application, or as a result of the institutions’ assessment guidelines.
 If your qualification is an international qualification, UK NARIC and AEI-NOOSR are the primary sources that are used to determine the Australian equivalent of your qualification.

 Different institutions have different ways of reporting achievement.
-In order to compare an applicant’s achievement with that of applicants with similar qualifications from other universities, UAC converts grades into numerical values and then calculates a standardised grade point average (GPA).
+To compare an applicant’s achievement with that of applicants with similar qualifications from other universities, UAC converts grades into numerical values and then calculates a standardised grade point average (GPA).
 UAC considers the grade equivalent of students' marks, rather than the individual marks.

 When calculating your GPA we take the following into account: